 - Exercise daily.
 Walking, swimming, dancing, and bicycling are all good choices.

 - Chill your pillows; cooler pillows at night might be helpful.

 Talk to your doctor about taking short-term (less than five years) hormone replacement therapy (HRT).
 This treatment prevents hot flushes in many women.
 In addition, it can help other symptoms of menopause, including vaginal dryness and mood disorders.
 If HRT is not right for you, there are other treatments that may offer relief.
 These include both over-the-counter and prescription therapies.
-It is important check with your GP before you start any new medications (including over-the-counter).
+It is important check with your GP before you start any new medications (including over-the-counter ones).

 Non-prescription treatments include: